Special advocate: New Zealand

 Two special advocates were appointed in 2005 to represent Ahmed Zaoui, an Algerian asylum seeker who had been detained as a risk to national security, in a review carried out by the Inspector General of Intelligence and Security.
 The proceedings against Zaoui were subsequently withdrawn in 2007.

+In popular culture

+In the political thriller film Closed Circuit, Rebecca Hall stars as a special advocate in closed proceedings after a terrorist attack in London.